mozilla/nunjucks/docs/templating.md

 {% endfilter %}
 ```

+NOTE: You cannot do anything asynchronous inside these blocks.

 ### call

 A `call` block enables you to call a macro with all the text inside the tag.
 This is helpful if you want to pass a lot of content into a macro.
 The content is available inside the macro as `caller()`.